sauln/ICRI/docs/about/objects.md

 The rollout uses this heuristic algorithm for the `rolling out` aspect of the algorithm.
 This should have a very uniform interface so that switching heuristics is very simple.

-(*TODO  Should there be two different cost functions, one for the bestSequence in the roll out, and another for the heursistic?*)

 ### RollOut
 Algorithm for building part 2 of the ICRI paper.